GameSquatch/earthquakes/README.md

 ------------
 The landing page should have recent significant earthquakes on it and should have navigation to other methods of information.
 I'll provide the information that is sent back after a request, so that a designer can use the information to better think about how it might be best to display it.

+I kinda want each earthquake 'card' to look like [this](https://codepen.io/CodeSquatch/pen/gdyjZx), but better for responsive design,
+of course.

 ### JSON info sent back

 The USGS site that has the JSON format and info is <a href="https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php" target="_blank">here</a>.